Some Fundamental Theorems in Mathematics

 \section{Steinitz theorem}

 A non-empty finite simple connected graph $G$ is called {\bf planar} if it can be embedded in the plane $\mathbb{R}^2$ without self crossings.
-The abstract edges of the graph are then realized as actual curves in the plane connecting two vertices.
-The embedding of $G$ in the plane subdivides the plane into a finite collection $F$ of simply connected regions called {\bf faces}.
+The abstract edges of the graph are then realized as actual curves in the plane connecting two vertices which are realized as actual points in the plane.
+The embedding of $G$ in the plane subdivides the plane now into a finite collection $F$ of {\bf simply connected regions} called {\bf faces}.
+(In the two dimensional plane, a region is simply connected if it is homeomorphic to a disc.)
 Let $v=|V|$ is the number of vertices, $e=|E|$ the number of edges and $f=|F|$ is the number of faces.
 A planar graph is called {\bf polyhedral} if it can be realized as a {\bf convex polyhedron}, a convex hull of finitely many points in $\mathbb{R}^3$.
 A graph is called {\bf $3$-connected}, if it remains connected also after removing one or two of its vertices.
-A connected, planar 3-connected graph is also called a 3-polyhedral graph.
+A connected, planar 3-connected graph is also called a {\bf 3-polyhedral graph}.
 The {\bf Polyhedral formula of Euler} combined with {\bf Steinitz's theorem} means: \satz{$G$ planar $\Rightarrow$ $v-e+f=2$.
 Planar 3-connected $\Leftrightarrow$ polyhedral.}